Table of Contents

 - Use of alcohol to alter moods, to lift ones mood, to cope with situations.
 The need to drink to forget about situations and believe in that as the ‘normal’ life.

-- Chronic diarrhoea, vomiting blood, dark or bloody stools, shaky/ trembling hands
+- Chronic diarrhea, vomiting blood, dark or bloody stools, shaky/ trembling hands

 - Side-lining other Activities: significant and noticeable dip in performance at work/school or lack of interaction with family & friends